alfredbaudisch/alfredbaudisch.com/content/posts/2021-06-19-day-100-shovel-low-poly-textured.md

 type: "post"
 ---

 100 days of dailies!
 To keep my promise of not taking things seriously and to keep fighting against perfection, the 100th daily is a simple low poly shovel!
-It’s actually [yesterday’s daily](https://alfredbaudisch.com/dailies/day-99-shovel-low-poly/) and today I textured it.
+It's actually [yesterday's daily](https://alfredbaudisch.com/dailies/day-99-shovel-low-poly/) and today I textured it.

 ## Process